Category: Victimology

 Example:

 Allan labels Jody “crazy.”
-His pre-pandemic girlfriend is “insanely jealous.”
-He dismissed this case study survivor as “disrespecting his space” and “trespassing boundaries” when she confronted his triangulation.
+Pamela is “insanely jealous.”
+He dismissed [redacted] as “disrespecting his space” and “trespassing boundaries” when she confronted his triangulation.

 No empathy.
 No Accountability.
 No remorse.

-I had just driven an exhausting thousand miles through the desert to be with him only to face this chaos when I arrived.”
+I had just driven an exhausting thousand miles through the desert to be with him – at his request – only to face this chaos when I arrived.”

 Jody Waterman